Skip to content ↓

 Teacher in Charge of Spanish: Una Vandra-Sen

-She had her first taste of teaching in Chile where she taught university students English.
-Prior to her PGCE at the UCL IOE she taught EAL at a school in Brixton and various English language schools.
+She had her first taste of teaching in Chile, where she taught university students English.
+Prior to her PGCE at UCL IOE she taught EAL at a school in Brixton and various English language schools.
 Una also has a keen interest in international development and has worked in India for Raleigh International and in Switzerland at the World Conservation Union.

 In her free time she enjoys travelling, cooking and spending time with her family.